skojaku/qstest/README.txt

 ———————————————————————————————————————————————————————————————————————————
 Usage

-  sg, pvals = qstest(network, communities, qfunc, sfunc, cdalgorithm, num_of_rand_net = 500, alpha = 0.05, num_of_thread = 4)
+  sg, p_values = qstest(network, communities, qfunc, sfunc, cdalgorithm, num_of_rand_net = 500, alpha = 0.05, num_of_thread = 4)

   Input

     network - Networkx Graph class instance

     communities - C-dimensional list of lists. communities[c] is a list containing the IDs of nodes belonging to community c.
-Node and communiy indices start from 0.
+Node and community indices start from 0.

     qfunc - Quality of individual communities.
 The following quality functions are available: